chess-centre/platform/README.md

 $ yarn install
 ```

-At this point you now have everything you need for the UI, minus the Amplify backend..
+At this point you now have everything you need for the frontend UI, now you need the `AWS Amplify` backend.

-- Our current practise is to manually set up your **AWS IAM** user (contact [@matt-d-webb](https://github.com/matt-d-webb) for this), providing you with the requisite configure to pull the necessay backend environment.
+- Our current practise is to manually set up your **AWS IAM** user (contact [@matt-d-webb](https://github.com/matt-d-webb) for this), providing you with the requisite configuration to pull the necessay backend environment(s).

 Example configuration: